-HEK-293 cells (Sigma Aldrich culture collection) were maintained in Dulbecco's modified Eagle's Medium (DMEM, Sigma) supplemented with 10% fetal bovine serum (Sigma) in 5% CO2 at 37°C. Cells were plated at a density of $3\times10^5$ cells/ml one day before transfection.
-The following day, cells were transfected with the appropriate plasmid(s) using either polyethylenimine or the transfection reagent X-tremeGENE HP DNA according to the manufacturers' instructions (Roche).
-Cells were grown for 24-48 hours post-transfection and processed further depending on the type of experiment.
+HEK-293 cells (Sigma Aldrich culture collection) were maintained in Dulbecco's modified Eagle's Medium (DMEM, Sigma) supplemented with 10 % fetal bovine serum (Sigma) in 5 % CO2 at 37 °C. Cells were plated at a density of 3×10^5 cells/ml one day before transfection.
+The following day, cells were transfected with the appropriate plasmid(s) using either transfection polyethylenimine or the reagent X-tremeGENE HP DNA according to the manufacturers' instructions (Roche).
+Cells were grown for 24-48 h post-transfection and processed further depending on the type of experiment.